Find Affordable College Courses

 San Marcos, TX

-Texas State University did quite well in this year’s ranking of the most popular places for allied health professions students to get a master’s degree.
-It came in at #9 on the list.
-Texas State is a fairly large public school located in the small city of San Marcos.
+Texas State University ranked #9 on this year’s Most Popular Allied Health Professions Master’s Degree Schools in Texas list.
+Texas State is a very large public school located in the small city of San Marcos.

 About 63% of the students majoring in allied health at the school are women while 37% are male.